 Second, growth is still coming in strong.
-In 4Q19 the company posted comparable sales growth of just under 6% – the highest in a decade.
-Total systemwide sales were up 6% in US dollar terms and 7% after accounting for foreign exchange movements.
+The company posted comparable sales growth of just under 6% in 4Q19 – the highest in a decade.
+Total systemwide sales were up 6% in US dollar terms, and 7% after accounting for foreign exchange movements.
 Normalized operating income increased by 7% in US dollar terms and 9% in constant currencies.
 So far, so good.

 The third point: shareholder returns.
 Last year, and as the final part of a wider $25,000m three-year shareholder return program, McDonald’s returned $8,600m to its stockholders via dividends and share repurchases.
 The company generated just over $13,600m in cumulative free cash flow over the same three-year timeframe (of which roughly $5,700m came last year).
 I’m sure I don’t need to remind anyone where the difference came from.